joseguzman1337/termux/README.md

 	Command shown above will start builder for Android 7 (API level 24).
 If you need to build package for Android 5, use `./start-builder-legacy.sh`.

-3. Choose package you want to build and run:
+c.
+Choose package you want to build and run:
 	```ShellSession
 	./build-package.sh -a ${arch} ${package name}
 	```